smockle-archive/regexpin/README.md

 ## Testing

 `regexpIn` includes several unit tests.
-After cloning the `regexpIn` repo locally, run `npm install && npm test` in the project folder to execute them.
+After cloning the `regexpIn` repo locally, run `npm install` in the project folder to install dependencies, then `npm test` to execute the tests.